 Farm Bill Spending

-Note: Get ERS analysis of the 2018 Farm Act
+Note: Get ERS analysis of the 2018 Farm Act.

 The Agriculture Improvement Act of 2018 (2018 Farm Act) consists of 12 titles governing a wide range of policy areas related to food and agriculture.
-The Congressional Budget Office (CBO) projected the total cost of the 2018 Farm Act would be $428 billion over the 5-year period 2019–23.
-Nutrition programs account for about three-fourths of this total, with projected outlays for crop insurance, conservation, and commodities representing nearly all the rest.
+The Congressional Budget Office (CBO) projected the total cost of the 2018 Farm Act would be $428 billion over the 5-year period 2019–231.
+Nutrition programs accounted for about three-fourths of this total, with projected outlays for crop insurance, conservation, and commodities representing nearly all the rest.

 Download chart data in Excel format.